CanobbioE/reelo/README.md

 Reelo is an ELO system for Mathematics games.
 The name refers to the Esperanto's term that means "real number".

+# NOTE: This project has been refactored into different private repositories.
+This repo will be kept as a reference to the first prototype.

 ## Tech stack
 ### Front end
 The UI uses ReactJS with Redux and Hooks.
 It follows the material UI standards.